 4. Pack Your Own Snacks and Home Comforts

 Whilst it’s great to try the local cuisine as much as possible – if you find yourself in a place where vegan-friendly options are scarce, it’s always good to be prepared in advance so you don’t go hungry.
 Pack yourself a Vego bar, or five, as well as nuts, crackers or whatever else takes your fancy.

 5. Consider Booking Through a Vegan Travel Agent

 For less confident, or solo, vegan travelers, booking a trip with a vegan travel agent could save a lot of hassle and worry.
 Vegan travel agents, such as VegVoyages, specialize in taking away groups of like-minded people on ethical, green, cruelty-free, vegan trips.
-The organization run trips to both Bali and Sumatra in Indonesia, as well as other destinations in Asia.
-In this case, VegVoyages do all the research for you!
-So all you have to do is focus on filling up on all the delicious food your guide recommends, taking in the sights of Indonesia and making new friends along the way.
+The organization runs trips to Bali, as well as other destinations in Asia.
+In this case, VegVoyages do all the research for you.
+So all you have to do is focus on filling up on all the delicious food your guide recommends, taking in the sights of Indonesia, and making new friends along the way.

-Sadly, like many places around the world, in Indonesia animals are often exploited in the tourism industry.
-There’s nothing worse than the sinking feeling you get when you realize you’ve handed over some of your precious travel cash to a place that exploits animals – so do your research first.
+Wherever you travel to, sometimes animals are exploited in the tourism industry.
+There’s nothing worse than the sinking feeling you get when you realize you’ve handed over some of your precious travel cash to a place that exploits animals, so do your research first.
 If you’re heading to Bali, the Bali Animal Welfare Association website is worth a scan.
 The association is helping to promote responsible tourism on the island and help travelers steer clear of cruel attractions such as Luwak coffee farms.

 Find out more here.